 Meanwhile victims of serious human rights violations have expressed concerns over attempts by the authorities to destroy evidence since the November 2019 election of President Gotabaya Rajapaksa.

 UNHRC 30/1 OP.
 16: “Welcomes the government’s commitment to a political settlement by taking the necessary constitutional measures and encourages the Government of Sri Lanka’s efforts to fulfill its commitments on the devolution of political authority, which is integral to reconciliation and the full enjoyment of human rights by all members of its population; and also encourages the Government to ensure that all Provincial Councils are able to operate effectively, in accordance with the thirteenth amendment to the Constitution of Sri Lanka.”

-In his recent report (December 2016), the UN Special Rapporteur concluded that a “culture of torture persists” in Sri Lanka and noted the “worrying lack of will within the Office of the Attorney-General and the judiciary to investigate and prosecute allegations.”
+- In December 2016, the UN Special Rapporteur on Torture concluded that a “culture of torture persists” in Sri Lanka, noting the “worrying lack of will within the Office of the Attorney-General and the judiciary to investigate and prosecute allegations.”

 - In January 2017, the UN Committee Against Torture said in its concluding observations that it was “seriously concerned” by reports “indicating that torture is a common practice” in Sri Lanka.
 It called on the government of Sri Lanka to establish an independent mechanism to investigate allegations of sexual violence and torture committed against individuals undergoing “rehabilitation,” and further, for an independent body to investigate allegations of unlawful detention, torture, and sexual violence by the security forces.

 - In a July 2018 report, the former UN Special Rapporteur on the Promotion and Protection of Human Rights while Countering Terrorism said the use of torture was “routine and systemic.”